 Quick Stats:

-Population: 51 (approx.); Size: 2.3 square miles; Distance from Mainland: 9 miles (15 km); Nearest Big City/Town: Westport; Language Spoken: English
+Population: 51 (approx.); Size: 2.3 square miles; Distance from Mainland: 9 miles (15 km); Nearest Big City/Town: Westport; Language Spoken: English.

 Main Attractions on Inishturk Island

-Signal Tower built between 1805 and 1806 during the Napoleonic wars.
-This was number 57 out of 82 such towers built all across Ireland by the British to defend the island from an invading French force.
-The tower is on the highest point on the island, with views of Achill and Connemara from there.
+Signal Tower – built between 1805 and 1806 during the Napoleonic wars.
+This was number 57 out of 82 such towers built across Ireland by the British to defend the island from an invading French force.
+The tower is the highest point on the island, with views of Achill and Connemara from there.

 The Sea Cliffs – with views of two stacks.